nuuuwan/lk_parliament_docs/tests/data/en.md

         d. submit other information as may be required in writing by the Secretary to the Treasury.
     4. Any non statutory fund shall cease its operations from the date of coming into operation of this Act and shall be dissolved within one year from such date and the moneys lying to the credit of such fund shall be remitted to the Consolidated Fund after discharging the liabilities of such fund:
         - Provided however, where the Minister of Finance in consultation with the Secretary to the Treasury, determines that such a non-statutory fund shall continue in operation, such fund shall be converted to a statutory fund as may be prescribed.
-        - PART IX
+IX.
     - P UBLIC  I NVESTMENT  M ANAGEMENT
 40.
     1. The selection and implementation of a public investment project, including a public private partnership project shall be in compliance with –
         - General principles of public investment management and Public Investment Committee